emwise/Portfolio-Website-v2/README.md

 Feel free to explore the codebase and make suggestions.
 I posted the code on GitHub to show an example of a simple portfolio website made using Next.js.

 Happy coding!

+The out folder is a static version of the website for hosting on S3.
+The Contact Me form doesnt not work in this state.